You’ve put in the hours. You’ve paid your dues.

 Check out MindTools’ guide to Crafting an Elevator Pitch.

 You’ll also want to practice overcoming objections.
-No matter how great your services are, clients will always have reservations – after all, their money is on the line.
+No matter how excellent your services are, clients and potential clients will always have reservations – after all, their money is on the line.
 For example, how do you answer questions about your track record as a consultant?

 So, brainstorm as many possible objections as you can think of.
 Then practice putting those concerns to rest.